 Global Solvers Co-Lab: Our Impact

-The Co-Lab is a physical space designed to support the development of young leaders through a face-to-face exchange of ideas, and strives to be a place where they can explore, express, learn, collaborate and commit to concrete steps, no matter how small, to contribute to a cause that they most believe in.
-The most recent Co-Lab took place from 22 – 27 September 2018 in Aubervilliers, France, leading to ripples of social impact, as summarized below.
+The Global Solvers Co-Lab is a space to support the development of young SDG practitioners through a face-to-face exchange of ideas, practices and approaches.
+Designed around peer-learning and -impact, it strives to be a platform where emerging change agents from across the globe can explore, express, learn, collaborate and commit to concrete steps to advance sustainable development at the local and global level.
+The first Co-Lab took place from 22 – 27 September 2018 in Aubervilliers, France, leading to ripples of social impact, as summarized below.

 The Global Solvers Co-Lab is a unique collaboration space created by the Melton Foundation and its long-term partner and collaborator, the Ernst-Abbe-Stiftung.
 “Co- Lab” stands for a collaborative laboratory where ideas emerge and are tested in the real world through collective action.
 It aims to equip emerging, young, community leaders with the necessary skills to tackle the most pressing environmental, societal and economic challenges of our society.

-With the support of our partners and co-organizers, the Co-Lab generated tangible and goal-oriented commitments to action primarily in areas revolving around the following Sustainable Development Goals (SDGs):
+With the support of our partners and co-organizers, the Global Solvers Co-Lab: 4-8-9 UN-limited generated tangible and goal-oriented commitments to action in areas revolving around the following Sustainable Development Goals (SDGs):

 - Quality Education (Goal 4)